• Home

 Arrange an in-person meeting with the teacher to address your concerns.

 When meeting with the teacher, remember that while your child’s perceptions are completely valid, they are lacking context.
 Assume the best of the teacher and ask questions to generate a better understanding of what’s going on.
 Approach the meeting with the intention of working as a team for the best outcome.
-This teacher will likely be your child’s teacher until the end of the year.
-Giving the teacher the benefit of the doubt will make a resolution easier.
+Talk about what could be causing your child to feel upset about school, whether it be academics or social situations.

 Talk to the principal.

 In general, this should come after meeting face-to-face with the teacher.
-It may seem easier to avoid talking to the teacher about an issue in his class.
-However, most principals will ask that you meet with the teacher first.
+It may seem easier to avoid talking to the teacher about an issue in his class, however, most principals will ask that you meet with the teacher first.
 That said, this may not be possible based on what is happening with your child at school.

 Fortunately, for us, this was the pivotal point.
 We arranged to meet with the vice principal and came up with a plan that suited our family and, most importantly, our daughter.
 Through this meeting, the vice principal was also able to better understand the issues in our daughter’s class and was better equipped to deal with them.